microsoft/PowerBI-Developer-Samples/README.md

 ## Power BI API Code Samples

-In this repository you can find sample apps expaining how to use Power BI API for developers.
+In this repository you can find sample apps explaining how to use Power BI API for developers.

 Read this documentation to prepare your environment https://docs.microsoft.com/en-us/power-bi/developer/embedding-content